beetbox/mediafile/README.rst

 Author
 ------

-Confuse is being developed by `Adrian Sampson`_ and was originally made to power `beets`_.
+MediaFile is being developed by `Adrian Sampson`_ and was originally made to power `beets`_.

 .. _Adrian Sampson: https://github.com/sampsyo